It is no surprise to the older drivers amongst us that Michelin Tyres Development has always been at the forefront of tyre design

 Dauphine was a four-seater, with rear bench and two separate seats at the front.
 In January 1957, the US motoring weekly The Motor crowned it the “prettiest little four-seater in the world”.
 Sure, it was beautiful, elegant and shapely, totally in keeping with spirit of the 1960s.”…http://www.renault.com/en/vehicules/hier/pages/renault-dauphine.aspx

 The Dauphin did not do too well in the “Cold Damp British climate”

-So, soon had a bad reputation for bad rust, but it did come out on Michelin tyres, and I will never forget the first time I had to remove one of these products from the rim.
-The tyre just fell off the wheel it was so easy to do, a big improvement on the struggle we had when fitting .
+So, soon had a bad reputation for bad rust.
+But it did come out on Michelin tyres, and I will never forget.
+Of course, the first time I had to remove one of these products from the rim.
+The tyre just fell off the wheel it was so easy to do.
+A big improvement on the struggle we had when fitting .
 In those days we only had a hand held tyre bead breaker and some tyre levers, balancing was carried out on a small “bubble” wheel balancer which I still believe never really worked.